Home » 10 Best Things to Do in Ipoh, Malaysia: Your Complete Travel Guide

 7. Visit Ho Yan Hor Museum

-Located right across from Concubine Lane, this free museum tells the story of Malaysia’s most trusted herbal tea brand, founded by Dr. Ho Kai Cheong in 1941.
-The museum occupies the original two-storey shophouse where he started his business during the tin mining era, complete with 100-year-old staircases and a preserved traditional kitchen.
+Located across from Concubine Lane, this free museum tells the story of Malaysia’s most trusted herbal tea brand, founded by Dr. Ho Kai Cheong in 1941.
+The museum occupies the original two-storey shophouse where he started his business, complete with 100-year-old staircases and a preserved traditional kitchen.

 The 30-minute self-guided tour takes you through Dr. Ho’s journey from Chinese physician to successful entrepreneur.
-You’ll see original documents handwritten by him, antiques from the business, and learn about the 24 herbal ingredients in his famous flu remedy (though five remain a mystery).
-The building itself is beautifully restored with interpretive boards in English, Chinese, and Malay.
+You’ll see original documents, antiques from the business, and learn about the 24 herbal ingredients in his famous flu remedy (five remain a mystery).
+The building is beautifully restored with interpretive boards in English, Chinese, and Malay.

-At the end, staff serve complimentary tastings of four to six herbal tea varieties—refreshing, aromatic, and perfect for relieving body heat.
-There’s no hard selling, though you can purchase teas at the museum if you’d like.
-I bought 2 types myself!
+Staff serve complimentary tastings of four to six herbal tea varieties at the end—refreshing, aromatic, and perfect for relieving body heat.
+There’s no hard selling, though you can purchase teas if interested.

 Powered by GetYourGuide